Probate Q&A Series

 Detailed Answer

-When someone names you as executor in their will, you must either accept or renounce that role.
-Under North Carolina law, you have 30 days from the date you file the first estate document to act.
-To step down, you file a signed document called a “Renunciation of Appointment” with the clerk of superior court in the county where the decedent lived.
+When someone names you as executor in their will, you may accept or renounce that role.
+Under North Carolina law, there is not a general 30-day deadline from the date you file the first estate document to renounce.
+To step down before qualifying, you file a signed renunciation with the clerk of superior court in the county where the decedent lived.
 In your renunciation, state your name, the decedent’s name, the estate file number, and your intent to refuse the appointment.
-You must also deliver a copy to the decedent’s interested parties.

 Once you renounce, the estate needs someone to act as personal representative.
-If the will names no alternate executor, the clerk must appoint an administrator.
-The court follows a strict priority list in N.C.
-Gen. Stat. §28A-6-1.
-That list starts with the surviving spouse.
-If the spouse declines or doesn’t exist, the clerk moves to the decedent’s children, then grandchildren, parents, and so on.
+If the will names no alternate executor, the clerk may appoint an administrator with the will annexed, following the priority rules in N.C.
+Gen. Stat. §28A-4-1 and, as applicable, §28A-6-1.
+That priority begins with any person designated in the will to succeed, then a surviving spouse, then others entitled under the statute.

-When a qualified person steps forward and files an application, the clerk issues Letters of Administration.
-Those letters grant the new administrator the same powers the original executor would have had: gathering assets, notifying creditors, paying valid debts, and distributing the estate under the will or, if needed, under North Carolina’s intestacy rules.
+When a qualified person steps forward and files an application, the clerk issues Letters of Administration with the Will Annexed.
+Those letters grant the new personal representative authority to gather assets, notify creditors, pay valid debts, and distribute the estate under the will.

 Keep in mind that all deadlines still apply.
-The administrator must notify creditors, file accountings, and handle any tax returns on time.
-Failure to meet these obligations can lead to court sanctions or personal liability.
+The administrator must notify creditors, file accountings, and handle any required tax returns on time.
+Failure to meet these obligations can lead to removal, surcharge, or other consequences.

 Key Takeaways

-• If the will names no alternate executor, the court appoints an administrator under the priority list in N.C.
+• If the will names no alternate executor, the clerk may appoint an administrator with the will annexed under the applicable priority statutes, including N.C.
+Gen. Stat. §28A-4-1 and N.C.
 Gen. Stat. §28A-6-1.

-• The administrator takes over with Letters of Administration and carries out estate duties.
+• The new personal representative receives Letters of Administration with the Will Annexed and carries out estate duties under the will.

-• Administrators must meet notice, accounting, and tax deadlines to avoid penalties.
+• Personal representatives must meet notice, accounting, and tax deadlines to avoid removal, surcharge, or other consequences.

 • See our Administrator vs. Executor page for role comparisons.